 On any walk from Middleham two aspects will always stand out.
-The first is the splendid castle which dominates the most attractive of villages and was a firm favourite of Richard III whilst the second is horses.
+The first is the splendid castle which dominates this most attractive of villages.
+The castle was the stronghold of Richard 111 during the War of the Roses and a northern base thereafter.
+The second reason are the racehorses.
 Racehorses by the dozen.
-Racehorse training in Middleham has been around for 200 years.
+Racehorse training in Middleham has been around for two hundred years.
 There are still over ten firmly established, and successful, training stables in the village.

-As I headed out over the Gallops, with its splendid views over Wensleydale, my poor dog was confounded by thoroughbred racehorses clattering past at great speed.
-After a mile and a half the walk leaves the high ground and enters Tupgill Park.
-This is the the home of the Forbidden Corner, a 4 acre, 20th century popular tourist attraction.
-Fortunately it was closed so I headed for the river and the beautiful cluster of houses, church and the ruined abbey of Coverham.
+My poor dog was confounded by the walk over the Middleham Gallops.
+Thoroughbred racehorses were clattering past on training exercises at great speed.
+At least I could enjoy the splendid views over Wensleydale.
+After a mile and a half the walk leaves the high ground of the Gllops and descends in to Tupgill Park.
+This is the the home of the Forbidden Corner, a 4 acre, 21st century popular tourist attraction.
+Fortunately it has been closed as I walked.
+Therefore I enjoyed the peace as I headed for the river and the beautiful cluster of houses, church and the ruined abbey of Coverham.
 The woods on the banks of the River Cover are another lovely spot to dawdle before heading back to Middleham.
 I am not sure there is any walk I have completed which packs so much in to such a relatively small area.

 Coverham Abbey is on private land and there is no access.
 Just a tantalising peak available for the passing walker/visitor.

 Middleham Castle and Gallops is one the best 20 walks in the Yorkshire Dales.

 After Coverham Abbey the route is a little tricky to follow.
 After crossing a small stream near some woodland head diagonally up hill towards the woods before meeting a track heading back to the River Cover.
 It is similar to walking two sides of a triangle.
 It is worth returning to the river as it is lovely.
 Strike back to Middleham via the Six Dales Trail.